Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

 \end{restatable} \begin{remark*} The upper bound in the above proposition matches the result discussed in~\cite{liu:power_appendix}.
 This was derived independently by one of the authors of this paper~\cite{vreumingen:msc}, and we include it here for completeness. \end{remark*}

 The above proposition shows that the fat-shattering dimension of a family of explicit quantum linear classifiers can be controlled by limiting $||\mathcal{O}_\theta^\lambda||_F = \sqrt{\sum_{i = 1}^{2^n}\lambda(i)^2}$.
 In particular, it shows that the selection of the postprocessing function $\lambda$ is important when tuning the complexity of the family ofr classifiers.
 Furthermore, the above proposition shows that the fat-shattering dimension of a family of implicit quantum linear classifiers can be controlled by limiting $||\mathcal{O}_{\alpha}||_F \leq ||\alpha||_1$.
+It is important to note that the Frobenius norm itself does not fully characterize the generalization performance of a family of quantum linear classifiers.
+Specifically, plugging Theorem~\ref{thm:fs_upperbound} into Proposition~\ref{thm:expected_error_fs} we find that the generalization performance bounds depend on both the Frobenius norm as well as the functional margin on training examples\footnote{Recall that the functional margin of $c_{f, d}(x) = \sign{f(x) - d}$ on a set of examples $\{x_i\}$ is $\min_i | f(x_i) - d |$.}.
+Therefore, to optimize the generalization performance bounds one has to minimize the Frobenius norm, while ensuring the functional margin on training examples stays large.
+Note that one way to achieve this is by maximizing the so-called geometric margin, which on a set of example $\{x_i\}$ is given by $\min_i \big|\tr{\mathcal{O}\rho_\Phi(x_i)} - d\big| / ||\mathcal{O}||_F$.